 ARDF Annual Open Grant Program

-Expert reviewers will evaluate proposals based on scientific merit and feasibility, and the potential to reduce or replace the use of animals in the near future.
-Proposals are considered across the fields of research, testing, or education.
-The maximum grant is $40,000, with an average 21% funding rate from 2015 to 2023.
+Expert reviewers evaluate proposals based on scientific merit and feasibility, and the potential to reduce or replace the use of animals in the near future.
+Proposals are considered in fields of research, testing, or education.
+The maximum grant is $40,000, with an average 21% funding rate from 2015 to 2024.

 Since 1993, ARDF has provided over $4 million in funds for projects in 31 states and 7 countries.